mlir-school/mlir-list/README.md

 #### Option 1: With Docker

+*Note: To run docker without sudo once you have install it, please follow the post-installation instructions: https://docs.docker.com/engine/install/linux-postinstall/*

 This is the simpliest option.
 You can download a prebuilt docker image by running:
 ```
 docker pull electrikspace/mlir-tutorial